header 1200

 (A) documentary proof of United States citizenship, consistent with 52 U.S.C.
 20508(b)(3); and

-(B) a State or local official to record on the form the type of document that the applicant presented as documentary proof of US citizenship, including the date of the document's issuance, the date of the document's expiration (if any), the office that issued the document, and any unique identification number associated with the document as required by 52 U.S.C.
+S citizenship, including the date of the document's issuance, the date of the document's expiration (if any), the office that issued the document, and any unique identification number associated with the document as required by 52 U.S.C.
 21083(a)(5)(A), while taking appropriate measures to ensure information security.

-(ii) "documentary proof of United States citizenship" shall include a copy of:
+2(a)(ii) "documentary proof of US citizenship" shall include a copy of:

 (A) a United States passport;